occino/enertion/README.md

 #### Spotwelding
 ![Battery1](https://raw.githubusercontent.com/occino/enertion/master/battery/spotwelder.JPG)

 For spotwelding I used the amazing kWeld by [keenlab](https://www.keenlab.de/ "keenlab") which is powered by a high discharge lipo.
-The nickels strips are pure nickel with 8mm x 0.3.
+The nickel strips are pure nickel with 8mm x 0.3mm.
 I made some tests and figured out that they can easily handle 25A.
 In order to archive the full rated 90A of the cells I used 4 layers of nickel (pyramid technique) at the S-transitions to be on the safe side.

 ![Battery2](https://raw.githubusercontent.com/occino/enertion/master/battery/batterySetup.jpg)